 Completed In Progress Not Started Identify a pandemic coordinator and/or team with defined roles and responsibilities for preparedness and response planning.
 The planning process should include input from labor representatives.
 Identify essential employees and other critical inputs (e.g. raw materials, suppliers, sub-contractor services/ products, and logistics) required to maintain business operations by location and function during a pandemic.
 Train and prepare ancillary workforce (e.g. contractors, employees in other job titles/descriptions, retirees).
 Develop and plan for scenarios likely to result in an increase or decrease in demand for your products and/or services during a pandemic (e.g. effect of restriction on mass gatherings, need for hygiene supplies).
 Determine potential impact of a pandemic on company business financials using multiple possible scenarios that affect different product lines and/or production sites.
 Determine potential impact of a pandemic on business-related domestic and international travel (e.g. quarantines, border closures).
 Find up-to-date, reliable pandemic information from community public health, emergency management, and other sources and make sustainable links.
 Establish an emergency communications plan and revise periodically.
 This plan includes identification of key contacts (with back-ups), chain of communications (including suppliers and customers), and processes for tracking and communicating business and employee status.
 Implement an exercise/drill to test your plan, and revise periodically.

-1.2 Plan for the impact of a pandemic on your employees and customers:

-Completed In Progress Not Started Forecast and allow for employee absences during a pandemic due to factors such as personal illness, family member illness, community containment measures and quarantines, school and/or business closures, and public transportation closures.
+1.2 Pla n for the impact o f a pandemic on your employees and customers: Completed In Progress Not Started Forecast and allow for employee absences during a pandemic due to factors such as personal illness, family member illness, community containment measures and quarantines, school and/or business closures, and public transportation closures.
 Implement guidelines to modify the frequency and type of face-to-face contact (e.g. hand-shaking, seating in meetings, office layout, shared workstations) among employees and between employees and customers (refer to CDC recommendations).
 Encourage and track annual influenza vaccination for employees.
 Evaluate employee access to and availability of healthcare services during a pandemic, and improve services as needed.

-Evaluate employee access to and availability of mental health and social services during a pandemic, including corporate, community, and faith-based resources, and improve services as needed.
-Identify employees and key customers with special needs, and incorporate the requirements of such persons into your preparedness plan.
+services as needed.
+Evaluate employee access to and availability of mental health and social services during a pandemic,